saaste/play-docker-aws-tutorial/README.md

 # play-docker-aws-tutorial
 101 tutorial for publishing Play app to Amazon Web Services (AWS) using Docker.
-This tutorial explain the following steps:
+This tutorial explains how to:

+- Install necessary tools
-- How to create a new Play project
+- Create a new Play project
-- How to create a new Docker container
+- Create a new Docker container
-- How to setup AWS EC3 instance
+- Setup AWS EC3 instance
-- How to publish container to EC3 instance
+- Publish container to EC3 instance

+## Step 1: Install necessary tools
+**TODO**

-## Step 1: Create a new Play project
+## Step 2: Create a new Play project

 Create a new app using `Activator`